demisto/content/Packs/FortiSIEM/Integrations/FortiSIEMV2/README.md

-Use FortiSIEM v2 to fetch and update incidents, search events and manage watchlists of FortiSIEM.
+Use FortiSIEM v2 to fetch and update incidents, search events and manage FortiSIEM watchlists.
-This integration was integrated and tested with version 6.3.2 of FortiSIEMV2
+This integration was integrated and tested with FortiSIEMV2 version 6.3.2.

-Some changes have been made that might affect your existing content.
+Changes have been made that might affect your existing content.
 If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-fortisiem-v2).

 ## Configure FortiSIEM v2 on Cortex XSOAR